Braniff Airways Flight 542: First public hearing

 John Leak, from the CAB's Bureau of Safety, testified that the left wing had broken off during the flight, about a foot or two from where it attached to the fuselage.
-That wing tore free and landed more than a mile (2 km) away from any other wreckage.
+That wing tore free and landed more than a mile (two kilometers) away from any other wreckage.
 Efforts to determine why the wing broke off were made more complicated by the fact that when the wing fell to the ground, it struck with the broken edge first, which further damaged the wing.
 He said that although the agency had not completely ruled out the possibility of a bomb on the airplane, they had not found any evidence of a bomb explosion on any of the aircraft debris or recovered luggage and cargo.
 Investigators had recovered the rear baggage compartment largely intact and it showed no sign of bomb damage.

 Additional searches and rumors

-After the initial examination of the wreckage did not reveal an obvious cause, CAB investigators disclosed that they would assemble a partial two-dimensional reconstruction of the aircraft.
-With this type of reconstruction, a chalk outline would be made of the plane, and the recovered pieces would be laid out in their relative positions within the outline.
-The official expressed hope that this partial reconstruction would help identify the cause of the crash.
-On October 7, CAB officials stated that it would begin removing the recovered parts of the aircraft from the accident site to a warehouse in Dallas for reconstruction.
-The exact location of the warehouse was withheld from the public to keep curious onlookers away.
-By October 12, all of the recovered wreckage and been removed to the warehouse, and by October 15, investigators stated that they had been able to lay out about ninety percent of the aircraft.
+After the initial examination of the wreckage did not reveal an obvious cause, CAB investigators said that they would assemble a partial two-dimensional reconstruction of the aircraft.
+With this type of reconstruction, analysts would draw a chalk outline of the aircraft's structure, and the recovered pieces would be laid out in their relative positions within the outline.
+The investigator expressed hope that this partial reconstruction would help identify the cause of the crash.
+On October 7, CAB officials stated that they would start transporting the recovered wreckage from the accident site to a warehouse in Dallas for reconstruction.
+The exact location of the warehouse was not disclosed to the public to keep curious onlookers away.
+By October 12, all of the recovered wreckage had arrived at the warehouse, and by October 15, investigators stated that they had been able to lay out about ninety percent of the structural components of the aircraft.
 About 50 engineers, CAB officials, FAA specialists, pilots, manufacturing representatives, and other experts were involved in the reassembly.
 On October 22, CAB officials said they would be taking some of the sections of the plane and performing a three-dimensional reassembly.
 The three-dimensional model used a wooden frame in the shape of the section, covered with mesh wire, to which each fragment of wreckage would be attached at the place where it actually was situated before the crash.
 The reconstruction work was interrupted by other aviation accidents which took several CAB experts away from Dallas, but resumed in late November.